 Here are a few more examples:

-Here are a few more examples, found from a w
+Here are a few more examples, found by students reporting on fallacies for this class:

 II.
 Fallacies of Weak Induction